luisanomayo/luisanomayo/README.md

 <h1> Hello!
 My name is Ame <b> AVAN-NOMAYO</b>  </h1>

-<p>Hello!
-I'm Ame, a Data Science professional with a passion for uncovering insights from vast data landscapes.
+<p>A Data Science professional with a passion for uncovering insights from vast data landscapes.
 Armed with an MSc in Data Science from the University of Birmingham Dubai, I have honed my skills in Python, Scikit-Learn, and data visualization tools like Plotly & Tableau.
 Currently based in Dubai, I'm deeply invested in exploring AI, machine learning and social-media analytics.
 </p>

 <h2>SKILLS</h2>